IBM/SalesEnablement-Satellite-L3-Sales/docs/README.md

 ## Helpful tips for using this demonstration environment

 This demonstration script is organized in parts and chapters.
-Most chapters contain numbered steps, which are typically actions that you will perform.
+Most chapters contain numbered steps, which are actions that you will perform.

 Throughout the lab, you will see images that are examples of what you should be seeing in the IBM Cloud Portal, IBM Cloud Shell, and Red Hat OpenShift web console.
 In some instances, you will see the following styles of highlighting in those images: